 As of August 2019, we're still working on the engineering portion of the train and *can't wait* to invite users to check it out.

 After a hiatus between 2017 and 2019, the Puppet Podcast is back with a new name and, soon, a new brand.
 I partnered closely with my creative director to reboot the podcast to present a blend of products, expertise, culture, and community.
 If I'm not writing scripts or metadata, I'm part-time hosting and interviewing. :)

 Cloudability Corporate Site, acquired by Apptio in 2019 (2016-2018)

 Increased organic traffic quarterly, increased page conversions, SEO rankings while lowering acquisition costs, and lowered time to development

 I manage the Corporate Site content that comes in from various teams.
 This content includes Product, Support, and Sales assets.
 We constantly experiment with copy, conversion points, and calls to action using data-driven insights.

-Corporate Sites can be very complex and political.
-I make sure metrics and feedback are as transparent as possible, which allows us to optimize how we use this website to drive organic traffic while serving users looking for information about the company and its products.
+Corporate Sites can be complex and political.
+I make sure metrics and feedback are as transparent as possible, so everyone knows why we build the site the way we do.
+This allows us to optimize how we use this website to drive organic traffic while serving users looking for information about the company and its products.

 Structuring for Future Personalization